hashgraph/hedera-services/docs/design/virtual-addresses.md

   - `virtualAddresses.maxNumber` - the maximum number of virtual addresses per account
   - `virtualAddresses.canDisable` - toggle for the ability to disable virtual accounts
   - `virtualAddresses.canRemove` - toggle for the ability to remove virtual accounts (will not be needed initially since removal is not a goal)
+  - `virtualAddresses.migrate.aliasedAccounts` - toggle to enable migration of aliased accounts
+  - `virtualAddresses.migrate.ECDSAAccounts` - toggle to enable migration of ECDSA accounts
+  - `virtualAddresses.migrate.contracts` - toggle to enable migration of contracts

 ## Phases of development